hpcugent/config-templates/README.md

 * `long`, `boolean` and `string` are pan builtin types (see the panbook for more info)
 * `type_hostname` is a type that is available from the main `pan/types` template as part of the core template library.
+* the template namespace `metaconfig/example` does not match the location of the file, but this is intentional and is resolved by the `suite.py` test.

 ## Create config template for metaconfig component (optional)